International Teachers, News + People

 Paying It Forward: 2019’s Local Adviser of the Year

-When an ambassador with Participate Learning arrives ready to take on the new adventure of living and working in the US, providing him or her with a bit of extra support can make all of the difference.
+When an ambassador teacher with Participate Learning arrives ready to take on the new adventure of living and working in the US, providing him or her with a bit of extra support can make all of the difference.
 The Local Adviser Program pairs incoming teachers with experienced teachers who will serve as guides and resources in their advisees’ new communities.

-Madonna Ferguson-Henry, a fourth-grade cultural exchange ambassador from Jamaica at E. Melvin Honeycutt Elementary School in Fayetteville, North Carolina, took the crown for the 2018-19 school year.
+Madonna Ferguson-Henry, a fourth-grade ambassador teacher from Jamaica at E. Melvin Honeycutt Elementary School in Fayetteville, North Carolina, took the crown for the 2018-19 school year.
 Her inspiration to become a local adviser came from the positive experience she had with her own adviser when she arrived in the US.

 “My adviser was so good when I was preparing to travel to the US, so I wanted to be that person for someone who is coming to a new place,” says Madonna.